ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-overview.md

 # Microsoft Compliance Manager

 > [!IMPORTANT]
-> Microsoft Compliance Manager is a dashboard and management tool that provides a summary of your data protection and compliance stature and recommendations to improve data protection and compliance.
-The customer actions provided in Compliance Manager are recommendations; it is up to your organization to evaluate the effectiveness of these recommendations in their respective regulatory environment prior to implementation.
-Recommendations found in Compliance Manager should not be interpreted as a guarantee of compliance.
-Compliance Manager isn't available in Office 365 operated by 21Vianet, Office 365 Germany, Office 365 U.S. Government Community High (GCC High), or Office 365 Department of Defense.
+> Compliance Manager isn't available in Office 365 operated by 21Vianet, Office 365 Germany, Office 365 U.S. Government Community High (GCC High), or Office 365 Department of Defense.

-[Microsoft Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) is a workflow-based risk assessment tool included as a part of your Microsoft 365 or Office 365 subscription that is designed to help you manage regulatory compliance within the shared responsibility model of the Microsoft cloud.
-It provides you with a centralized dashboard for viewing standards, regulations, and assessments that outline Microsoft's control implementation details and test results, as well as tools allowing you to manage custom control implementations and compliance tracking for your organization.
+[Microsoft Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) is a dashboard and management tool that provides a summary of your data protection and compliance stature and recommendations to improve data protection and compliance.
+Included as a part of your Microsoft 365, Office 365, or Azure Active Directory subscription, it provides a workflow-based risk assessment tool designed to help you manage regulatory compliance within the shared responsibility model for Microsoft cloud services.
+It offers a centralized dashboard for viewing standards, regulations, and assessments that outline Microsoft's control implementation details and test results, as well as tools allowing you to manage custom control implementations and compliance tracking for your organization.

 With Compliance Manager, your organization can: